DevDecoder/DynamicXml/README.md

 # Customizing behaviour

 The `dynamic?
-ToDynamic(DynamicXmlOptions?)` extension method takes an optional `DynamicXmlOptions` object that allows for powerful customization of how the system works.
+ToDynamic(DynamicXOptions?)` extension method takes an optional `DynamicXOptions` object that allows for powerful customization of how the system works.

 **TODO Document options with examples**